v12technology/fluxtion/README.md

 </div>

 # Top level components
-There are two major components provided by Fluxtion the developer uses build event driven logic.
+There are two major components provided by Fluxtion the developer uses to build event driven logic.

 ## Compiler
 The compiler analyses the configuration information provided by the programmer and builds a dependency injection container